Fire at French vacation home for adults with disabilities kills 9 people and 2 more feared dead

 PARIS (AP) — A fire ripped through a vacation home for adults with disabilities in eastern France on Wednesday, killing at least nine people, the head of rescue operations said.

+Authorities said 17 people were evacuated, including one who was sent to a hospital with serious injuries.
 Lt.
-Col. Philippe Hauwiller, who was leading the rescue work of firefighters, said crews were searching for the bodies of two others who were feared dead in the fire.
-Authorities said 17 people were evacuated, including one who was sent to a hospital with serious injuries.
+Col. Philippe Hauwiller, who was leading the rescue work of firefighters, said two more people were believed to have died.

+French Prime Minister Elisabeth Borne arrived at the scene on Wednesday afternoon.
+Officials told her rescuers think they located 11 victims with the help of search dogs but not all the bodies were recovered yet.

-Hauwiller said only those who were staying on the ground floor of the private accomodation in the town of Wintzenheim were able to escape the fire, which the local administration of the Haut-Rhin region said broke out at 6:30 a.m.
+Hauwiller said the fire likely started on the home's upper floor and an investigation would determine the cause.
+Only those who were staying on the ground floor of the private accommodation in the town of Wintzenheim managed to escape, he said.

 The 11 remaining occupants were trapped on the upper floor and in a mezzanine area that collapsed, according to Hauwiller.